 - Drinking alcohol in moderation, if at all.
 Alcohol can also raise your blood pressure, especially if consumed in large amounts.

-- Regular exercise.
-Aim for at least 30 minutes of physical activity, such as walking, most days of the week.
-Ask your doctor if you need to restrict certain physical activities, such as weightlifting, which may temporarily raise your blood pressure.
+- Regular physical activity.
+Aim for 150 minutes of moderate physical activity a week.
+For example, try brisk walking for about 30 minutes most days of the week.
+Even smaller amounts of activity will provide significant benefit.
+Ask your doctor if you need to restrict certain physical activities, such as very heavy weightlifting, which may temporarily raise your blood pressure.

 Preparing for your appointment

-You may be referred to a doctor who specializes in disorders of the heart (cardiologist).
+You may be referred to a doctor trained in treating heart disease (cardiologist).

 What you can do